alexieyizhe/uni-notes/2B/CS 241/Notes/2019-01-31-finite_automata_cont.md

 To **convert these $\epsilon$-NFAs to a DFA,** we ask similar questions as above, but we ask one additional one:

 - Where can I go on an input of $x$ while also following any $\epsilon$'s before or after $x$?
+- An **epsilon closure** is the set of states reachable from the current set of states (also an epsilon closure - default is the epsilon closure of the start state) through 0 (no epsilon, normal finite automata) or more epsilon transitions.

 We can implement an $\epsilon$-NFA like so: